BleuLlama/USB_DSKY/README.md

 gray primer, then a few coats of semi-gloss clear coat; all from "rattle cans".

+More photos of construction and the enclosure can be found in the Images/ subdirectory.

 # Firmware

 The included Arduino project is for a "Pro Micro" which is based